Linuxfabrik/lfops/roles/system_update/README.md

 #### system_update__post_update_code

-This codeblock will be executed after the updates have been installed and before a potentially scheduled reboot.
+This codeblock will be executed after the updates have been installed and before a potential reboot.

 Example:
 ```yaml